 Cub Scout Webcasts - Get updated on the new Cub Scout program!
 Click here for more information

 Important Information Regarding Tax-Exempt Purchases- Effective July 1, 2014 all tax-exempt purchases referencing a current tax-exempt certificate, must be made using a unit check, unit charge card, or charged to a unit account.
 Per State law, we may no longer accept personal checks, charge cards,or cash on a tax-exempt sale.

 Click here to check out the new website all about Cub Scouting!

 Eagle Scout Scholarships are available for Middle Tennessee Council Scouts.
 Click here to view a list of opportunities.

 Please be aware that the My Scouting Online Training System is managed by BSA National; if you experience difficulty accessing your MyScouting online account you will need to contact BSA National Headquarters directly at 972-580-2489.
 If you are in need of your BSA Member ID number (located on your member card or the unit recharter) you may contact the Council Registration Department at 615-383-9724.

 Welcome to Scouting

 The Boy Scouts of America provide fun, adventure, and moral values that last a lifetime.
-In Middle Tennessee, nearly 27,000 youth and adults participate in Cub Scouts, Boy Scouts, co-ed Venturing Crews and Exploring Posts every year.
+In Middle Tennessee, over 27,000 youth and adults participate in Cub Scouts, Boy Scouts, co-ed Venturing Crews and Exploring Posts every year.
 The Middle Tennessee Council serves local youth from first grade to age 20 in a 37-county area, plus Fort Campbell, Kentucky.